zydhanlinnar11/schematics-npc-online-judge/README.md

 ```

 In this case, the port that the Nginx instance in the Docker container is published to would need to be modified to `10080`.

+### About subdirectories and domain

+We need to change nginx.conf, demo and navbar fixtures, uwsgi.ini, dmoj-wpadmin in settings.py